Ryan Broekhoff: College career

 As a junior in 2011–12, Broekhoff became one of the top players in the Horizon League.
 He averaged 14.8 points, 8.6 rebounds (first in the Horizon League) and 2.3 assists per game and led the Crusaders to the conference regular-season title and a National Invitation Tournament bid.
 At the end of the season, he was named Horizon League Player of the Year and an honourable mention All-American by the Associated Press.

-In Broekhoff's final season at Valparaiso, he averaged a college-career high 15.7 points per game, while also averaging 7.3 rebounds and 2.3 assists in 32.2 minutes per game.
-Although he produced high numbers, he fell short in the conference MVP race to Detroit's Ray McCallum Jr. Broekhoff led his team to a 26–7 record and the top seed in the Horizon League tournament.
-With less than 10 seconds remaining in the semi-final game against Green Bay-Wisconsin, Valparaiso was down 2 and Broekhoff drove the ball up the court and threw up a miracle shot.
-While landing on his back near the scorer's table, the ball went straight through the net sending Valparaiso to the title game.
-The Crusaders won the title game against Wright State and clinched an NCAA Tournament berth.
-Valparaiso drew Michigan State for their first game and fell short 65–54.
-Broekhoff scored 8.
+As a senior in 2012–13, Broekhoff averaged 15.7 points, 7.3 rebounds and 2.3 assists in 32.2 minutes per game.
+He led his team to a 26–7 record and the top seed in the Horizon League tournament.
+In the semi-final game against Green Bay-Wisconsin, he hit the game-winning shot to send Valparaiso to the title game.
+The Crusaders won the title game against Wright State and clinched an NCAA Tournament berth, where they lost in the first game.

 Professional career

-Beşiktaş (2013–2015)

-Broekhoff went undrafted in 2013 NBA draft.
-On 5 August 2013, Broekhoff signed a one-year deal with the option of a second with Beşiktaş Integral Forex from Turkey.
-In the summer of 2014, he took up the option on his contract, re-signing with Beşiktaş.
+Turkey and Russia (2013–2018)

+Between 2013 and 2015, Broekhoff played for Beşiktaş of the Turkish Basketball League (TBL).

-In July 2015, Broekhoff joined the Denver Nuggets for the 2015 NBA Summer League.
-On 24 August 2015, he parted ways with Beşiktaş.
+Broekhoff played for the Denver Nuggets in the 2015 NBA Summer League.

-Lokomotiv Kuban (2015–2018)

-On 6 September 2015, Broekhoff signed a three-year deal with PBC Lokomotiv Kuban of the VTB United League.
+Between 2015 and 2018, Broekhoff played for PBC Lokomotiv Kuban of the VTB United League.
+In 16 VTB United League games in 2017–18, he averaged 8.1 points, 4.0 rebounds, 1.1 assists and 1.1 steals per game.
+In 16 EuroCup games, he averaged 12.3 points, 5.5 rebounds and 1.3 assists en route to earning All-EuroCup First Team honours.

 Dallas Mavericks (2018–2020)

-On 6 August 2018, Broekhoff signed a two-year contract with the Dallas Mavericks.
-He made his NBA debut on 17 October 2018, recording 3 points in four minutes, in a 100–121 loss against the Phoenix Suns.
-He was waived on 11 February 2020 in order to sign Michael Kidd-Gilchrist who was waived by his draft team the Charlotte Hornets on 8 February.
+On 6 August 2018, Broekhoff signed with the Dallas Mavericks.
+He played in 42 games during the 2018–19 NBA season.
+On 23 March 2019, he scored a season-high 17 points against the Golden State Warriors.
+He returned to the Mavericks for the 2019–20 NBA season, but was waived on 11 February 2020.
+He played in 17 games in his second season.

-Philadelphia 76ers (2020)

-On 27 June 2020, the Philadelphia 76ers signed Broekhoff for the remainder of the 2019–20 season.
-He did not play any games for the 76ers and was waived during training camp the next season.
+Broekhoff initially signed with the Philadelphia 76ers in June 2020 for the NBA's 2019–20 season restart, but ultimately did not join the team in the Orlando bubble.
+He re-joined the 76ers in November 2020 but was released after training camp in mid December prior to the start of the 2020–21 NBA season.